r-spatial/RQGIS/README.md

 #> [2] ""
 ```

 This gives us a function named `saga:addcoordinatestopoints`.
-Subsequently, we would like to know how we can use it.
+Subsequently, we would like to know how we can use it, i.e. which function parameters we need to specify.

 ``` r
 get_usage(algorithm_name = "saga:addcoordinatestopoints", intern = TRUE)